Metrovalencia: Postponed and cancelled extensions

-In 2006, the Generalitat Valenciana proposed a number of new lines and extensions which were abandoned due to lack of funds after the financial crisis of 2007–2008.
+In 2006, the Generalitat Valenciana proposed a number of new lines and extensions which were abandoned due to lack of funds after the 2008 financial crisis.

 Extension from Alacant to Tavernes Blanques

 Line 10 was originally planned to have run underground through Ciutat Vella (Valencia's historic centre) before emerging at surface level at Pont de Fusta station and continuing to Tavernes Blanques.
 One station on this line, Mercat Central, began construction in 2007 and was completed at a cost of 27 million euros, but remains a ghost station.
 In March 2021, the director of Valencian railways said that the project had been abandoned and that a decision would be taken on how to use the completed station.
+In 2023 the Valencia regional government began feasibility studies in connecting the disused station with the rest of the network through a new tunnel.
+Also at the end of 2023, after winning the 2023 Valencian regional election on a programme which included completing Line 10, the People's Party of the Valencian Community began considering various options for northern extensions, including the original idea to Tavernes Blanques or alternative routes to Empalme station.
+In February 2025 the regional government announced a tender process for the preparation of preliminary studies for a northern Line 10 extension.
+Interested parties would have to submit a route plan serving the Orriols and Torrefiel neighbourhoods and linking to Empalme.

 Extension to Vilamarxant

 Plans were made for an extension of Line 9 to Vilamarxant.
 However, by 2015, the plans had been abandoned.

 Orbital line

 This would have been a tram line connecting Valencia's north and south boulevards with the towns of Alboraya, Mislata and Xirivella.
 It would have brought metro service to Valencia's Tres Forques, L'Olivereta and Malilla districts.
 Only a small part of the line was constructed through Valencia's Torrefiel and Orriols districts and opened as part of the new Line 6 in September 2007.